0nyr/journals2data/README.md

 ### Mon 21 June 2021

 Last week, I tested the HTML extraction and parsing of `newspaper3k`.
-I'm now going to repeat the same test with `selenium` and `BeautifulSoup` to see how it compares to other libraries.
+I'm now going to repeat the same test with `selenium` and `newspaper3` to see how it compares to other libraries.

+After some testing, the use of `selenium` degrades a bit the performance of `newspaper3`.
+Actually, the `newspaper3k` is not built for parsing raw html from another source than `request`!
+The only way to bypass that is a dirty fix I made, using `article.download` there replacing `article.html` with the raw html from `selenium` but its far from perfect.

-* [ ] Fix Python3.9 broken import.
+* [X] Fix Python3.9 broken import.
 Watch [here](https://www.liquidweb.com/kb/how-to-install-and-update-python-to-3-9-in-ubuntu/) for PATH manipulations and other configs to edit.
-* [ ] Fix circular import errors due to type hinting.
+* [X] ~~Fix circular import errors due to type hinting.
 Chech [that fix](https://adamj.eu/tech/2021/05/13/python-type-hints-how-to-fix-circular-imports/).
 It did not worked?!
-(WIP)
+(WIP)~~ Feature for upcoming Python3.10
 * [ ] Fix Enum value attribute type error.
 Watch [my StackOverflow question](https://stackoverflow.com/questions/68032592/python-enum-strongly-type-the-value-attribute-to-be-str-or-a-custom-type) for an answer.
 Waiting for an answer.
 (WIP)
-* [ ] Try article scraping to a file (WIP)
+* [X] Try article scraping to a file (WIP)
 * [X] Install Selenium and get Geckodriver [here for Geckodriver instructions](https://www.selenium.dev/documentation/en/webdriver/driver_requirements/).
-* [ ] Fix DeprecationWarning: use service_log_path instead of log_path
-* [ ] Fix DeprecationWarning: use options instead of firefox_optionsTest Selenium full-text extraction
+* [X] Test Selenium raw_html extraction
-* [ ] Score Selenium full-text extraction
+* [X] Score Selenium full-text extraction
-* [ ] Install BeautifulSoup
+* [X] Install BeautifulSoup
 * [ ] Test BeautifulSoup full-text extraction
 * [ ] Score BeautifulSoup full-text extraction
 * [ ] Try link extraction, create link extraction module
 * [ ] Try recurrent scrapping
 * [ ] Try threads and concurrent writing to a file with semaphores.
 * [ ] Perform integration of threads into Source object

+> scikit learn -> arbre de décision

 end